themishmash/hiking-terminal-app/readme.md

 ### How errors will be handled by the application and displayed to the user
 Currently, errors will be handled in the following way:
-* automated testing.
+* Automated testing.
 Please refer to the file titled 'automated_test_for_hike.rb'

-* manual testing.
-This is the link to the manual testing in detail [Link text](https://docs.google.com/spreadsheets/d/194DTAsyTxVmcwEmlERnpcEnefffcY9tf8t00JSTrAQk/edit#gid=883346421)
+* Manual testing.
+This is the link to the manual testing in detail [Google sheet](https://docs.google.com/spreadsheets/d/194DTAsyTxVmcwEmlERnpcEnefffcY9tf8t00JSTrAQk/edit#gid=883346421)

 Please see screenshots below.